EvaFrossard/EvaFrossard.github.io/index.md

    </details>
 </div>

-The results are as follows:
+The results are as followed:

 <head>
   <meta charset="UTF-8">